pipe-cd/pipecd/docs/content/en/blog/news/migrate-control-plane-datastore-to-mysql.md

 ---
 date: 2021-04-01
-title: "Migrate Control Plane datastore from MongoDB to MySQL"
+title: "Migrate Control Plane datastore to MySQL"
 linkTitle: "Migrate Control Plane datastore from MongoDB to MySQL"
 weight: 2
 description: "This page describes how to migrate Control Plane' datastore from MongoDB to MySQL."